 The innermost membrane of the eye is the retina, a thin (0.5 mm), transparent lining made up of several layers of nerve cells and photoreceptors (rods and cones) as well as a single layer of retinal pigment epithelium.
 The external surface of the retina is in contact with the choroid, and the internal surface is in contact with the vitreous.
-The center of the retina is the fovea, and the macula is a small area (representing approximately 5% of the retina) around the fovea is the optic disc, where ganglion cell axons exit the eye to form the optic nerve [21].
+The center of the retina is the fovea, and the macula is a small area (representing approximately 5% of the retina) around the fovea.
+Approximately 3 mm to the nasal side of the fovea is the optic disc, where ganglion cell axons exit the eye to form the optic nerve [21].
 A central depression in the optic disc is the optic cup.
 The area of the eye that includes the retina, optic disc, macula, and posterior pole is referred to as the fundus.